 This course covers planning, development, implementation, and evaluation of comprehensive school counseling programs that promote equity and access for all K-12 students.
 The Missouri Comprehensive School Counseling Program Model and the American School Counselor Association National Model will be studied in depth.
 Leadership and advocacy for the program will be stressed.
-Prerequisites for School and School with CMHC Concentration: COUN 5113, 5121, 5122, 5123, 5133.
-Prerequisites for CMHC: COUN 5103, 5113, 5121, 5122, 5133.
-This course cannot be taken as a directed study or credit for prior
+Prerequisites for School (Traditional and Licensure track): COUN 5113, 5123, 5133 and 5163.
+Prerequisites for Clinical Mental Health Counseling: COUN 5103, 5113, 5133 and 5163.
+This course cannot be taken as a directed study or credit for prior learning portfolio.

-I his course cannot be taken as a directed study or credit for prior learning portfolio.
 Students seeking counselor licensure may not take this as a web-based course.